-Section: 01.05 Topic: History of Microbiology
+Topic: History of Microbiology

-- 13. Koch's postulates are criteria used to establish that - A. microbes are found on dust particles. - B. a specific microbe is the cause of a specific disease. - C. life-forms can only arise from preexisting life-forms. - D. a specific microbe should be classified in a specific kingdom. - E. microbes can be used to clean up toxic spills.
+- 13. Koch's postulates are criteria used to establish that - A. microbes are found on dust particles. - B. a specific microbe is the cause of a specific disease. - C. life forms can only arise from preexisting life forms. - D. a specific microbe should be classified in a specific kingdom. - E. microbes can be used to clean up toxic spills.

 ASM Objective: 05.04 Microorganisms, cellular and viral, can interact with both human and nonhuman hosts in beneficial, neutral or detrimental ways.

-ASM Objective: 07.01a Ability to apply the process of science: Demonstrate an ability to formulate hypotheses and design experiments based on the scientific method.
-ASM Topic: Module 05 Systems ASM Topic: Module 07 Scientific Thinking Bloom's Level: 02.
-Understand Learning Outcome: 01.07 Review the roles of microorganisms as parasites and pathogens that cause infection and disease.
-Learning Outcome: 01.09 Outline the major events in the history of mirobiology, including the major contributors to the early development of microscopy, medical advances, aseptic techniques, and the gern theory of disease.
-Section: 01.05 Topic: History of Microbiology Topic: Microbial Roles 14.
-Which of the following is a taxon that contains all the other taxa listed?
-A. species
+Learning Outcome: 01.07 Review the roles of microorganisms as parasites and pathogens that cause infection and disease.
+Learning Outcome: 01.09 Outline the major events in the history of mirobiology, including the major contributors to the early development of microscopy, medical advances, aseptic techniques, and the germ theory of disease.
+Topic: History of Microbiology Topic: Microbial Roles

+14. Which of the following is a taxon that contains all the other taxa listed?

+A. Species

-- B. phylum
+B. Phylum

-- C. kingdom
+C. Kingdom

-- D. genus

-- E. family
+- D. Genus - E. Family

-- ASM Objective: 01.04 The traditional concept of species is not readily applicable to microbes due to asexual reproduction and the frequent occurrence of horizontal gene transfer.
+ASM Objective: 01.04 The traditional concept of species is not readily applicable to microbes due to asexual reproduction and the frequent occurrence of horizontal gene transfer.

 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.

-ASM Topic: Module 01 Evolution Bloom's Level: 03.
-Apply Learning Outcome: 01.11 Define taxonomy and its supporting terms classification, nomenclature, and identification.
+Learning Outcome: 01.11 Define taxonomy and its supporting terms classification, nomenclature, and identification.

 Learning Outcome: 01.12 Explain how the levels of a taxonomic scheme relate to each other.
 Give the names of the levels, and place them in a hierarchy.
-Section: 01.06 Topic: Taxonomy of Microorganisms

-- 15. Which of the following is a scientific name?
+15. Which of the following is a scientific name?

 - A. bacteria

 - B. Protista

 - C. species

 - D. Bacillus subtilis

 - E. bacilli

 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Topic: Module 01 Evolution

 Learning Outcome: 01.11 Define taxonomy and its supporting terms classification, nomenclature, and identification.

 Learning Outcome: 01.13 Describe the goals of nomenclature and how the binomial system is structured.
 Know how to correctly write a scientific name.

-Learning Outcome: 01.17 Recall the order of taxa and the system of notation used in creating scientific name Section: 01.06
+Learning Outcome: 01.17 Recall the order of taxa and the system of notation used in creating scientific name Topic: Taxonomy of Microorganisms